MovingBlocks/terasology-key-server/docs/api-spec.md

 - [x] POST: register a new user.

 ## /api/session
-- [ ] POST: given username and password, creates a new session (login with a new client); returns a session token.
+- [x] POST: given username and password, creates a new session (login with a new client); returns a session token.

 ### /api/session/{sessionToken}
+- [x] GET: returns information about the session's owner (e.g. user name)
-- [ ] DELETE: forces expiration of a session, given the token (logout).
+- [x] DELETE: forces expiration of a session, given the token (logout).

 ## /api/client_identity
 - [ ] GET: given a session token, returns all the client identities for the user which owns the session